 Cron is a schedule based service that runs on just about every UNIX and Linux server.
 It allows you to run commands and scripts at a certain time and date that you can set in a "crontab".
 Cron can be set to run any Perl or PHP script and basically any command that can be run from a command line.

-In this tutorial I will explain exactly what cron is and how you can use it to schedule the execution of the system’s scheduled sending script (so you can schedule your email campaigns to be sent at a later date) on your web server.
+In this tutorial I will explain what cron is and how you can use it to schedule the execution of the system’s scheduled sending script (so you can schedule your email campaigns to be sent at a later date or do bounce processing) on your server.

 I will also show you briefly how to create a crontab in Plesk Reloaded and in cPanel (Xskin) using the online control panels.
 I will be using the system as the application that I am setting up the cron job for.
 The actual scheduled sending script will be used to send out emails and autoresponders.